VU-IVM/MOSAIC/README.md

 This repository contains the code to reproduce the paper:
 XXX

-It contains two folders, one for the storm surge modelling (gtsm), and one for the flood modelling (hydromt-sfincs).
+The scripts folder contains the scripts for the storm surge modelling (GTSM) and for the flood modelling (HydroMT-SFINCS).
+The data folder contains input data for GTSM.

 ## GTSM: Storm Surge Modelling
 The Global Tide and Surge Model (GTSM) is ran with the software environment OMUSE.